Trulsaa/obsidian-icloud-contacts/README.md

 -   Sync contacts from your iCloud to Obsidian
 -   Creates a file for each contact with properties corresponding to contact details.
 -   This plugin only updates the properties, the title and the top H1 header (the name).
 Any further info written in the files will not be touched when updating the contact.
+-   You can add your own properties to the frontmatter.
+The plugin will only manage the following property keys: name, organization, departement, telephone, email, url, related names, instant message, social profile, date, birthday pluss any of the kays you remove from the excluded keys setting.

 ## How to use